pingali/pyAadhaarAuth/README.md

     1. Language and location support
 	2. Humanize all messages
     3. ASA/AUA split operation model including ASA API development
+	4. Use a pregenerated XML as an input
     4. Look through the spec for validation rules beyond what the XSD is providing (e.g., sanity checks)
+    5. Extensive profiling and XML optimizations
-    5. Explore browser and mobile phone support
+    6. Explore browser and mobile phone support

 Thanks
 ------